kaviarjs/x-bundle/DOCUMENTATION.md

 The X-way is a set of tools that beautifully bridges the gap between your API Layer (GraphQL), your database (MongoDB), and your service layer.
 It is thought with fast-prototyping in mind but code scalability as well.

-It has the following tools
+It has the following tools:

 - Apollo Server Executors (CRUD Operations, Security Checks, Service Delegation)
 - Apollo Server Scalars (Date, ObjectId)